Header image

 Software as a Service (SaaS)

 SaaS is a cloud application model that uses the internet to distribute software applications.
-Salesforce, Google Apps, and Microsoft Office 365 are a few well-known SaaS examples.
+Salesforce, Google Apps, and Microsoft Office 365 are well-known SaaS examples.
 SaaS may help businesses by lowering IT expenses, boosting productivity, and expanding scalability.

 Platform as a Service (PaaS)